Mosholu Parkway History

 Mosholu Parkway Impact on Bronx Life

 One of my earliest memories of Mosholu Park was sleigh riding down a section that bordered Van Cortlandt Street by P.S.
 80. This section of park had a steep incline.
 Kids from the neighborhood always used to slide down on their sleighs or garbage can lids.
 It was fun, but at the same time a bit risky.
 It you flew down the hill too fast and was unable to stop, you could find yourself sliding into the metal bar fence at the bottom of the hill.
-There were metal bars at the bottom of the hill, but many kids used to try and slide under them and stop on the sidewalk.
+Many kids used to try and slide under them and stop on the sidewalk.
 If the sidewalk did not stop you, one would find themselves smack in the middle of the parkway.
 In between the metal bars were park benches and a little opening between the benches and bars.
 One time, my friend Kevin O’Donnell tried sliding head first under a park bench with his sled.
 Kevin did not make it under.
 The poor kid wound up cutting his face wide open.
-It was a horrible sight.
+It was a horrible sight,his gloves filled with ice and blood.
+I will never forget that look on his face and I don’t think he ever forgot the look on mine.
+Talk about childhood trauma.
 I was done with sleigh riding in the Bronx after that.

 A teenagers, we spent many nights hanging out on the park benches that lined the park.
 In the 1970’s, everyone hung out at night in Mosholu Park.
+We listened to the music of Boston, Heart, Led Zeppelin, Jethro Tull, Queen etc. The sound of WPLJ and WNEW blaring from the radios.
+We drank six packs of Miller that we paid $1.25 for and then ended up at Napolis Pizzeria for a 50 cents slice of pizza.
 Most people hung out on the side of the park they were from.
 But once in awhile, people would cross over.
 Even on your own side, people from individual streets would hang out in their sections.
 Perry Ave, Hull Ave, Decatur Avenue, all hung out at the end of their own avenues that ended at Mosholu Park.

 At the end of Mosholu Park was the NYPD 52nd Precinct Station.
 It’s amazing the type of activity by teens that used to go on right in front of that police station.
 But then again, most of the stuff that was going on by teens was pretty harmless when compared to the real criminal activity the police faced elsewhere in the Bronx on a daily basis.
 Any one who was living in the Bronx in 1976 and 1977 remembers the fear that resonated throughout the city boroughs during the Son of Sam murders.
 We were constantly looking over our backs when we hung out in Mosholu Park at night before they eventually caught that murderer.